cylc/cylc-doc/src/user-guide/writing-suites.rst

 .. todo

-   This is to allow users to extend cylc with their own job submission methods, which are by definition unknown to the flow.cylc spec.
+   This is to allow users to extend cylc with their own job submission methods, which are by definition unknown to the :cylc:conf:`flow.cylc` spec.

 .. _ConfiguringScheduling: